-The Inclusive Cities Project is working to take the lessons of the Warwick Junction Project (where street traders had a voice in the infrastructure provided to them by the city) and extend this success across South Africa and then globally to ensure better working conditions and livelihoods for street traders like Sibongile.
+The Inclusive Cities Project is working to take the lessons of the Warwick Junction Project (where street traders had a voice in the infrastructure provided to them by the city) and extend this success acrossSouthAfrica and then globally to ensure better working conditions and livelihoods for street traders like Sibongile.

-Inclusive Cities project: Inclusive Cities focuses on support and capacity building for membership-based organisations (MBOs) of needs heard within urban planning processes.
+Inclusive Cities project: Inclusive Cities focuses on support and capacity building for membership-based organisations (MBOs) of the working poor in the urban informal economy.
+Through organising, advocacy, and policy analysis, informal workers are making their needs heard within urban planning processes.
 Partners in the Inclusive Cities project include MBOs of the working poor, international alliances of MBOs, and support organisations committed to improving the situation of the working poor.
 For more information, and to access research and publications on inclusive urban planning and capacity building tools for MBOs, visit: www.InclusiveCities.org